tony-aw/tinycodet/README.md

 - A package may have many extensions you may want to load together.
 For
   example: `ggplot2` has many extensions (see
   <https://exts.ggplot2.tidyverse.org/gallery/>).
 If one wishes to alias
-  `ggplot2` including some of its many extensions, one must be able to load multiple R packages under the same alias.
+  `ggplot2` including some of its many extensions, it would be nice to load multiple R packages under the same alias.
 - Suppose package `B` is supposed to overwrite a couple of functions from package `A` (for example if package `B` extends or improves the functionality from a function in package `A`).
-In that case you want to import package `A`, and then overwrite it with package `B`.
+In that case you may want to import package `A`, and then overwrite it with package `B`.

 So there are several cases where it is perhaps desirable to load multiple packages under the same alias.